jupyter-book/mystmd/docs/figures.md

 ![alt](link 'title')
 ```

-You can explore a {ref}`demo of images <md:image>` in the discussion of [](./commonmark.md) features of MyST.
+You can explore a [demo of images](#md:image) in the discussion of [](./commonmark.md) features of MyST.

-Using standard markdow to create an image will render across all output formats (HTML, TeX, Word, PDF, etc).
+Using standard markdown to create an image will render across all output formats (HTML, TeX, Word, PDF, etc).
 However, this markdown syntax is limited in the configuration that can be applied beyond `alt` text and an optional `title`.
 For example, the image width, alignment or a figure caption cannot be set with this syntax.

 There are two directives that can be used to add additional information about the layout and metadata associated with an image.